Showing posts with label Eric the Memorable. Show all posts

 The Children of Sweyn, Part 3

-After the untimely death of King Eric the Evergood in Cyprus, his brother Niels became King of Denmark, the latest of the sons of Sweyn II to become king.
+After the untimely death of King Eric the Evergood in Cyprus, his brother Niels became King of Denmark, the latest and last of the sons of Sweyn II to become king.
 He was born c.1063, and his reign began in 1104.

 There was trouble with Eric the Memorable, the son of Niels' older brother Eric Evergood.
 Eric rebelled against Niels' reign, losing several battles against Niels and Magnus the Strong.
 Eric hoped to make an ally of the Holy Roman Emperor Lothair III, who was busy trying to depose a pope, but later did support him.
 With the help of Lothair and other allies and German mercenaries, Eric defeated Niels' army in 1134.